-On May 26, 2006—high on the north slope of Mount Everest—Olympia, Washington climbing guide Daniel Mazur was faced with a life-or-death decision.
+On May 26, 2006—high on the north slope of Mount Everest—climbing guide Daniel Mazur, of Olympia, Washington, was faced with a life-or-death decision.
 He was climbing toward the summit of Everest when he and his party encountered a most unusual sight.
 "Mazur, his two clients and a Sherpa guide were just two hours from the 29,035-foot peak… when they came across 50-year-old Lincoln Hall, who was left a day earlier when his own guides believed he was dead.
 'I was shocked to see a guy without gloves, hat, oxygen bottles or sleeping bag at sunrise at 28,200 feet height, just sitting up there,' said Mazur… Mazur said Hall's first words to him were: 'I imagine you are surprised to see me here'" ("Man Gives up Everest Climb for Rescue," Associated Press, June 8, 2006).

-After months of preparation, thousands of dollars spent and a trip halfway around the world, Mazur had a lot invested in his goal.
+After months of preparation, thousands of dollars spent, and a trip halfway around the world, Mazur had invested a lot into his goal.
 All the vagaries of mountain climbing—the weather, the health risks, even death itself—he and his team had faced and won.
 So now to be this close to their goal, yet give it up?
 Was he tempted to pass by Hall, and leave him there to die?

 He may have been—and others certainly did just that.
 The article continues: "While Mazur's team was busy assisting Hall, two… climbers walked past them toward the summit… 'I don't know why they didn't want to stop to help,' Mazur said.
 'I hope when I am there, in that state, and someone passes me...
 I hope it is someone like me.'"
 And just one week before, on May 15, nearly 40 climbers walked right past Briton David Sharp, 34, who was about 1,000 feet into his descent.
 He died (ibid.).